MichaelMakesGames/wyrmswrath/README.md

-# Serpentine
+# Wyrm's Wrath

-Serpentine is a roguelike deckbuilder created for 7DRL 2021.
+Wyrm's Wrath is a roguelike deckbuilder created for 7DRL 2021.

 ## Running the Game